sillyfrog/Automate-Pulse-v2/README.md

 Search for and select the "Rollease Acmeda Automate Pulse Hub v2" integration, then click "Install this repository in HACS" and click "Install".

-Once installed, restart Home Assistant.
+Once installed, restart Home Assistant (not strictly required as this uses a Config Flow, but it's good practice).

 Once HA is back up, go to Configuration > Integrations > Add integration, and select "Automate Pulse Hub v2".